openml/openml-python/CONTRIBUTING.md

    See [Creating and highlighting code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks).

--  Please include your operating system type and version number, as well as your Python, scikit-learn, numpy, and scipy versions.
+-  Please include your operating system type and version number, as well as your Python, openml, scikit-learn, numpy, and scipy versions.
 This information can be found by running the following code snippet:

   ```python